dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 -
 TODO IN the root folder there are also all md file kept

-TODO link to Implementation status

-2. Focus on Documentation
-How to install/deploy the project
-Contributing guide
-Tutorials and code examples
-Architecture reference

-3 Be active in developer communities
-Trending repositories on GitHub
- 4.Ask for feedback from relevant communities
-Respond to feedback
-Open-source communities are usually very helpful and give a lot of feedback.
-Respond to all this feedback, as the person has taken their valuable time to help you improve your project.

-Grow a community around your project
-Start a community on Discord or Slack where your users and contributors can hang out.

 Add a public roadmap

 Add relevant labels for contributors
 Adding labels such as "good first issue" and "up for grabs" can attract more contributors to your repository.

 ## Releasing the code and the docs
 &nbsp;&nbsp;&nbsp; The release of product shall be on demand as soon as peace of product functionality is ready for release.